 Finally, as I’m not going to tell you all of them, you’ll come across a teacher who decided to take Frankenstein’s monster to the next level and basically became a walking monstrosity.
 She has snakes for arms – just like Xavier: Renegade Angel and a horrific Pigs head instead of her own.

 For those who didn’t peek, you’re in for some nice surprises as you play the game.
-Each of the spirits have been really well designed and made to look freaky, horrific, terrifying, and sadistic!
+Each of the spirits has been really well designed and made to look freaky, horrific, terrifying, and sadistic!
 It’s awesome!

 On a side note to this, the bonus chapter which you unlock if you get all the good endings isn’t part of the main story.
 It involves everyone (which is why you need the good endings) and sees you all working together to solve one final case.
 As it doesn’t appear this chapter is in the PS Vita version (based on the trophies) I just wanted to say that you’re not missing much – it’s a 3-4 hours bonus chapter (so quite long) but it doesn’t add anything to the overall story as that’s nicely cleaned up within the base game.

 Censorship (due to the ESRB):

 This had to be brought up as I saw someone mention it on a forum so I have to be honest about it.
 The western release of Death Mark has been censored in certain areas over the Japanese version.
 As I was playing the bonus chapter I got to a point where I found a doctors tool and the game proceeded to tell me what it was used for.
 Our character then started to imagine a woman screaming as the device was used to hold open her mouth whilst spiders are forced down her throat.
 The western version has a blacked-out image, as above, with the text and screaming.
 The Japanese version (which I saw on YouTube when I needed help with a puzzle in that stage) shows the girl, the spider, the emotion and the sounds.